 The Maisan Hotel has all the makings of a fantastic Dubai getaway.
 With an amazing fitness center, a stunning sun terrace and a delicious continental breakfast served every morning, the Maisan checks all the boxes.
 You can also enjoy nearby attractions like the Nakheel Harbor, Burj Al Arab and Dubai Parks and Resorts.
 The hotel also happens to be pet-friendly, need we say more?

 Best Luxury Hotel in Dubai – Raffles Dubai

 Find yourself at the height of luxury in this pyramid-inspired hotel in Bur Dubai.
 The hotel boasts an incredible spa and outdoor pool as well as amazing on-site eateries, including the Raffles Salon (which serves traditional afternoon tea).
 As proof that Dubai does nothing by halves, the stunning decor, private balcony and butler service are what awaits you at this incredible hotel, which makes quite the landmark on Dubai’s skyline!

 If you’re looking for the best things to see, places to eat and Dubai-standard activities to partake in, our top-notch itinerary has everything and more.
 Whether you’re spending 2 days in Dubai or looking for a mammoth Dubai itinerary (4 days or more), we’ve got you covered.
 Enjoy Dubai’s architectural feats or indoor snow parks, and every attraction in between!
-There is so much stuff to see and things to do in Dubai that you will struggle to fit it all in!
+There are so many things to do and see in Dubai that you will struggle to fit it all in!

 - Why it’s awesome – The Dubai Frame is the largest picture frame on the planet!